tbertenshaw/FabricAllTheThings/README.md

 # GuestApplication
 example lifted from "Programming Service Fabric"

+## Demonstrates:

-Demonstrates deploying an un-servicefabric aware webservice with a watchdog service which reports on the apps health.
+* deploying an un-servicefabric aware webservice with a watchdog service which reports on the apps health.
+* using elevated accounts for installation of the services.
+* correlating two services
+* reporting to ServiceFabric about the health of an un-fabric-aware service.

+## To try:

 * publish to your local cluster
 * connect to the cluster from VisualStudio/CloudExplorer and view streaming logs.
 * open http://localhost:8088 and see the time response.